BEFORE YOU GO...

-Meanwhile, NYDFS also had concerns alleging Voyager operated “illegally” in the state without a licence and “deprived” New York customers of the consumer protections granted by the state’s supervision.
-It also notes that Binance US wasn’t licenced or eligible to operate in New York and customers of Voyager-based in the state may have to wait longer to gain funds access when compared to customers where the service is available.
+Meanwhile, NYDFS also had concerns alleging Voyager operated “illegally” in the state without a license and “deprived” New York customers of the consumer protections granted by the state’s supervision.
+It also notes that Binance US wasn’t licensed or eligible to operate in New York and customers of Voyager-based in the state may have to wait longer to gain funds access when compared to customers where the service is available.

 “New York Account Holders will have no ability to control the assets in their accounts, including whether to sell the cryptocurrency to avoid further risk in the volatile cryptocurrency market,” the NYDFS writes.

 “In contrast, Account Holders in jurisdictions other than Unsupported Jurisdictions (‘Supported Jurisdictions’) will have the freedom to trade the cryptocurrency owed to them, defined as ‘Net Owed Coins’ in the APA, once their Binance US accounts are set up and their assets are migrated.”

 It is likely to see even more pushback from government and regulatory agencies since federal and state regulators begin to close in on crypto exchanges, especially after the collapse of FTX and its co-founder’s arrest.